 The declaration of co-ownership is binding upon the co-owners and, in principle, on the occupants and tenants of the immovable.
 It is the responsibility of the Board of Directors to enforce its content.
 By failing to do so, the members of the Board may, in some cases, be held liable toward the co-owners.
 Anyone who does not respect it is exposed to legal proceeding based in particular on article 1080 of the Civil Code of Quebec.
 This action may be brought by both a co-owner and the syndicate.

-Even though a co-owner is at home in his apartment, its use should be in accordance with the prescriptions of the declaration of co-ownership.
-This document may contain provisions prohibiting any activities other than residential ones in the immovable.
-To ensure the welfare of its residents, it may be necessary for the syndicate to impose sanctions to co-owners or tenants who disregard the by-laws of the immovable.
-It may even, on occasion, petition the court to assert the rights of all co-owners.
+A co-owner may be at home in his apartment, but the use he makes of it must comply with what is prescribed in the declaration of co-ownership.
+However, short-term rentals such as Airbnb's are sometimes prohibited if the declaration of co-ownership expressly indicates it or if the destination of the building is exclusively residential.
+This document may contain provisions prohibiting non-residential activities in the immovable.
+In order to ensure the well-being of the people who live there, it may be necessary for the syndicate to impose sanctions on co-owners or tenants who violate the by-laws of the immovable.
+He may even have, on certain occasions, to resort to the court to assert the rights of all the co-owners.